kostiyaNEAR/Grants-Program/2skylab.md

 ### Overview

 - 2SkyLab brings together innovative technology with creative works, delivering products and experiences which are not only sensual, but also functional
-- This particular project focuses on developing NFT utility tools which can be used by other Mintbase stores as an effort to answer one simple question - "Why would someone own an NFT as opposed to right clikc saving it's content?"
+- This particular project focuses on developing NFT utility tools which can be used by other Mintbase stores as an effort to answer one simple question - "Why would someone own an NFT as opposed to right click saving it's content?"
-- Our project aims to build on top of the existing store functions, creating more functions in the form of tools, designed to evolve the concept of NFT utility.
+- Our project aims to build on top of the existing store functions, creating more functions in the form of tools, these tools will be available to be applied to specified mints on mintbase stores by using a browser extension app, in support of our business model, the standalone app will be available to holders of a specific NFT (Key) minted on our 2skylab mintbase store.
 - We are currently at a pivotal point in evolution of the digital environment, such times don't come accross all too often, the last significant era was the dot com boom.
 Today we are presented with the opportunity to shape this environment in the way that we believe would help bring the tech to the masses, it is at a very young stage and we acknowledge the hurdles that need to be overcome in order to make this happen.
-Our team is well prepared and has the necessary mindset to innovate this space in the right direction, hence we are more than happy ot take on this opportunity and put in the needed effort.
+Our team is well prepared and has the necessary mindset/ experience to innovate this space in the right direction, we are determined to take on this challange and put in the needed effort to actualize NFTs with utility.

 ### Project Details